Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Camera.md

 | **ViewPort Rect**  | Set the position and size of this Camera's output on the screen.<br />&#8226; **X**: The beginning horizontal position of the output.<br />&#8226; **Y**: The beginning vertical position of the output.<br />&#8226; **W**: The width of the output.<br />&#8226; **H**: The height of the output. |

 ## Preset
 When using Preset of a HD Camera, only a subset of properties are supported.
+Unsupported properties are hidden.